ShopHQ: Return to ShopHQ

-Sale to Innovation Ventures, LLC, unsuccessful shift to online platforms
+Sale to Innovation Ventures, LLC, and bankruptcy

 After filing for Chapter 11 bankruptcy on June 28, 2023, the channel's parent company, iMedia Brands, said on July 10 that it could sell its assets to RNN Media Group for $50 million, in a deal scheduled to close in August.
-RNN already had an agreement with IMBI, having affiliated its stations with ShopHQ in a three-year agreement in 2021.
 This deal was eventually unsuccessful and in 2023, the company was instead sold to IV Media's Manoj Bhargava, founder and CEO of 5-hour Energy, and owner of NewsNet.

 In the months after, both ShopHQ Health and Bulldog's programming were merged into the ShopHQ schedule, and the network's new management began to pursue an alternative model of increasing their live shopping presence through online platforms such as Instagram and TikTok.
 This was part of a broader shift from traditional television models that was also reflected in Bhargava's closure of NewsNet in August 2024.
-ShopHQ's cable and satellite carriage has begun to be discontinued with the change, as Optimum removed the channel on their systems on February 1, 2025, with Spectrum, their largest presence, following on April 1 as ShopHQ refused to provide further programming.
+ShopHQ's cable and satellite carriage has begun to be discontinued with the change, as Optimum and DirecTV removed the channel on their systems on February 1, 2025, with Spectrum, their largest presence, following on April 1 as ShopHQ refused to provide further programming.

 On April 17, 2025, the network's operations abruptly shut down mid-day on all platforms, including YouTube, with news of further layoffs from the network confirmed in the next few days after.
-After a clearance sale was completed on the website, by the second weekend of May it had been entirely replaced with an image claiming it was "under maintenance", and the network's website was completely shut down in July, but shopping service retained since then.
+After a clearance sale was completed on the website, by the second weekend of May it had been entirely replaced with an image claiming it was "under maintenance", and the network's website was completely shut down by July.

-Arena Group IP acquisition
+Acquisition by The Arena Group (2025–present)

-On October 17, 2025, The Arena Group stated that they had acquired the intellectual property of ShopHQ from IV Media, LLC.
-Bhargava holds a majority state in Arena Group itself.
+On October 17, 2025, The Arena Group acquired the intellectual property and customer database of ShopHQ from IV Media.
+The transaction transferred the brand to The Arena Group, in which Manoj Bhargava—who had previously backed IV Media—holds a majority stake.

+Under this new ownership, ShopHQ discontinued the owned-inventory model of its television predecessor in favor of a drop shipping model to reduce overhead.
+The platform now focuses on "creator-led social selling," distributing video content across social media channels like TikTok and YouTube.
+Jessica Gregory, formerly Vice President of Marketing for the network, was appointed General Manager of the relaunched platform.

 Former logos

-Logo for when the network was known as ShopNBC.
-The logo was used from 2000 to 2009 and the name was retired in 2013.
+Logo for when the network was known as ShopNBC (2000–2013).
+It is based on the 1986 NBC logo.

-Logo for when the network's prior ShopHQ iteration from 2013 to 2015.
+Logo from the network's first ShopHQ iteration (2013–2015).

-Evine's logo from 2015 to 2019; for its first year under Evine Live, it was rendered in the same form, except in an abstract design consisting of strips of varying colors vertically rendered in various red, orange and pink shades, and the text in white; the "e" on the right was also rendered backwards.

-The second-to-last logo was used with ShopHQ's second iteration from 2019 to 2024.